adamisom/collab-canvas/docs/phase3/phase3a-polish.md

 ### Success Criteria
 - ✅ Enhanced color picker works with hex input and history
 - ✅ Keyboard shortcuts modal is helpful and complete
-- ✅ Color history syncs across sessions
+- ✅ Color history persists in localStorage (instant, no Firebase overhead)
 - ✅ Real-time color changes sync to all users
 - ✅ No breaking changes
 - ✅ Code is clean and accessible